Komalsai234/Hospital-Management-System/Streamlit/readme.md

 ### **ADMIN Dashboard**
-  - **Register Doctor:** Allows the admin to register new doctors into the system, adding them to the MySQL server.
+  - **Register Doctor:** Allows the admin to register new doctors into the system, adding them to the MySQL server

-  - **Diagnosis Center:** Entry and management of lab tests performed, including date and timestamps.
+  - **Diagnosis Center:** Entry and management of lab tests performed, including date and timestamps

-  - **Book a Room:** Check and manage room availability across different categories (General Ward, Suite, Deluxe, Executive, Standard) and handle bookings.
+  - **Book a Room:** Check and manage room availability across different categories (General Ward, Suite, Deluxe, Executive, Standard) and handle bookings

-  - **Admit/Discharge** a Patient: Manage patient admissions and discharges, ensuring efficient room allocation and avoiding double bookings.
+  - **Admit/Discharge** a Patient: Manage patient admissions and discharges, ensuring efficient room allocation and avoiding double bookings

-  - **Pharmacy Management:** Monitor medicine availability, update sales/restock information, and add new medicines to the inventory.
+  - **Pharmacy Management:** Monitor medicine availability, update sales/restock information, and add new medicines to the inventory

-  - **Patient Bills:** Generate combined bills for lab tests and room rent, accounting for any advances paid by admitted patients.
+  - **Patient Bills:** Generate combined bills for lab tests and room rent, accounting for any advances paid by admitted patients

-  - **Patient Report** Management: Store and manage completed lab reports, CT scans, and X-rays in MongoDB, ensuring secure and efficient data handling.
+  - **Patient Report** Management: Store and manage completed lab reports, CT scans, and X-rays in MongoDB, ensuring secure and efficient data handling